NCAR/software-citation/pages/recommendation.md

 # Broad Recommendation

-> **Use persistent identifier for software that is to be used by others and make your acknowledgement policy clearly available in the `README` and `LICENSE` files of your Github repository.**
+> **Use persistent a identifier for software that is to be used by others and make your acknowledgement policy clearly available in the `README` and `LICENSE` files of your Github repository.**

 ### Specific recommendations